pgjones/flake8-sql/README.rst

 F-Strings are formatted with the formatted values, ``{...}``, replaced with the constant ``formatted_value`` before being linted.
-This leads to the error message referring to ``formatted_value``s rather than what was actually written.
+This leads to the error message referring to ``formatted_value`` rather than what was actually written.

 .. |Build Status| image:: https://travis-ci.org/pgjones/flake8-sql.svg?branch=master